Pediatric Dentistry | Valparaiso, Indiana

 Dental X-rays are only used when the pediatric dentist suspects cavities or orthodontic irregularities, but are often the only way to identify tiny cavities in primary (baby) teeth.
 Though the child may not be feeling any pain, these tiny cavities, left unchecked, can rapidly turn into large cavities, tooth decay, and eventually, childhood periodontal disease.

-Caring for Your Child’s Teeth at Home
+Caring for Your Child’s Teeth from the Pediatric Dentist to Home

 Though most parents primarily think of brushing and flossing when they hear the words “oral care,” good preventative care includes many more factors.
 Cavities, often a result of poor oral care, can be incredibly painful and lead to childhood periodontitis (gum disease) if left untreated.
 Ensuring that children eat a balanced diet, maintain a sound home oral care routine, and visit the dentist biannually are all crucial factors for both cavity prevention and excellent oral health.